Stay abreast of COVID-19 information and developments here

 The second beneficial impact of the GNU on asset prices comes via a higher anticipated growth rate for South Africa.
 Progress is unlikely to be smooth, but the combination of better government, more sensible policy, and increased electricity and port availability is certainly positive.
 Most importantly, it should lift business confidence.
 Again, all else being equal, if you increase the expected sustainable growth rate for a company by one percentage point, that also lifts the value by around 12%.

 The combined impact of the GNU on South African assets is therefore a potential 24% increase in value.
 Although we had already baked the first 12% jump into our thinking, if things work out as we hope, we may yet see an additional 12% climb in value.
 Needless to say, this scenario will take time to play out as investors need evidence of action to back up the political rhetoric.
-Crucially, the GNU needs to be seen to be working well without too much in-fighting.
+Crucially, the GNU must be seen to be working well without too much infighting.
 In addition, we need the drastic reduction in loadshedding of late to be maintained.

 In a nutshell, the GNU is as market-friendly as we could reasonably have hoped for.
 South Africa now has the tremendous opportunity to see the economic flywheel work positively in the following way: lower risk means lower interest rates, which drive a stronger rand, helping inflation, which boosts spending, confidence and growth, which in turn drives rates down and allows the cycle to continue.